-- Chief of Staff-Elect: Chris Nolan, MD
+- Chief of Staff-Elect: Josh Randall, MD

 Mission Regional Trauma Center was the first center of its kind in south Orange County and remains on the forefront as the designated trauma center.
 As a Level II trauma facility, we are prepared to address the most critical cases immediately, and we maintain everything necessary to treat life-threatening injuries around the clock.
 Continuing his founding father's legacy, Medical Director John Shaver, MD and our dedicated specialists handle approximately 1,000 traumas each year.
 Our continuum of care begins with prevention and education and progresses to resuscitation, surgery, critical intensive care and a robust rehabilitation program that helps patients return to healthy, productive lives.

 Our Traumatic Brain Injury program, also a recipient of the Ernest A. Codman Award, offers the advanced capabilities and expertise to treat a full spectrum of head injuries.
 Patients are immediately transported to our computed tomography (CT) scanner for evaluation, and if necessary, to an awaiting neurosurgeon within 30 minutes.
 The program was one of the first in the nation to use brain oxygen monitors to better gauge and amend treatments.